mitchellwrosen/ghc-switch/README.md

 `ghc-switch` manages the installation of multiple versions of `ghc` and related binaries.
 Specifically, it:

-- Downloads, configures, and installs (if necessary) a pre-built GHC tarball from `downloads.haskell.org`.
+- Downloads, configures, and installs (if necessary) a pre-built GHC tarball from `downloads.haskell.org` into `~/.ghc-switch/`.
-- Downloads, configures, and installs (if necessary) a compatible version of `cabal-install` from `hackage.haskell.org`.
+- Downloads, configures, and installs (if necessary) a compatible version of `cabal-install` from `hackage.haskell.org` into `~/.ghc-switch/`.
-- Creates symlinks in `~/.local/bin` as necessary.
+- Creates symlinks in `~/.local/bin/` as necessary.

 ---